-The baccalaureate-level program in engineering technology is intended to fill the widening gap in modern industry between the professional engineer and the engineering technician.
-The graduate of the program works in close support of engineers, translating conceptual ideas into functioning systems and providing supervisory direction for the implementation of these ideas by technicians and craftsmen.
+The baccalaureate-level programs in engineering technology are intended to fill the widening gap in modern industry between the professional engineer and the engineering technician.
+The graduate of a program works in close support of engineers, translating conceptual ideas into functioning systems and providing supervisory direction for the implementation of these ideas by technicians and craftsmen.

-The Bachelor of Technology program is designed as a transfer program to permit qualified engineering technology students to continue their education to the baccalaureate degree.
+These programs are designed as transfer programs to permit qualified engineering technology students to continue their education to the baccalaureate degree.
 During his first and second years, the student follows an associate degree program in the corresponding engineering technology.
 The third and fourth years provide the additional study required for the baccalaureate degree.
 Emphasis is placed on advanced training in the student's field of specialization, broadened knowledge of related technical fields, extended general education, and basic management training.

-The program is available with options in Electronic Technology and Mechanical Technology.
+The programs are available in Electronic Technology and Mechanical Technology.
 It is intended that graduates will find employment in manufacturing, technical sales and service, application engineering, inspection and testing, and the more standardized aspects of engineering design.

-The requirements for the Bachelor of Technology degree in either the Electronic or Mechanical option are:
+The requirements for the Bachelor of Science in Electronic Technology degree or the Bachelor of Technology in Mechanical Technology degree are:

-- 1. Compliance with the general University requirements for a baccalaureate degree as listed in the University Bulletin. - 2.
-Compliance with the requirements of the General Studies program as outlined in the University Bulletin. - 3.
-Completion of the requirements for the Associate Degree in a related engineering technology at The University of Akron or other accredited institution. - 4.
-Successful completion of a minimum of 202 credits including Associate Degree program, General Studies courses, and the following course requirements:
+1. Compliance with the general University requirements for a baccalaureate degree as listed in the University Bulletin.

+2. Compliance with the requirements of the General Studies program as outlined in the University Bulletin.

+3. Completion of the requirements for the Associate Degree in a related engineering technology at The University of Akron or other accredited institution.

+4. Successful completion of a minimum of 202 credits including Associate Degree program, General Studies courses, and the following course requirements:

-ELECTRONIC TECHNOLOGY
+BACHELOR OF SCIENCE IN ELECTRONIC TECHNOLOGY